witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 #### How It Was Implemented

 - **Maintenance Report**:
-  - The frontend sends a POST request to the API with the input values from the HTML form.
+  - The frontend sends a POST request to the maintenance API with the input values from the HTML form.
+  - You can only enter in a valid venue name which is aided by a search dropdown that does a get request via the venue API based on the name of the venue.
   - The form input clears upon submission.

 - **Maintenance Logs**: